CloudPit - How do I configure my mail client?

 2. How do I configure my email client?

 Depending on the client, you will find the server settings in slightly different ways.
-The following articles describe some of these ways for the most common clients.
+The following articles describe some of these methods for the most common clients.

-2.1 Where do I find the settings in Outlook?
+2.1 Where can I find the settings in Outlook?

-In Outlook, click on the "File" menu item, then in the window that opens on "Account Settings" -- "Server Settings".
+In Outlook, click on the "File" menu, then in the window that opens, click on "Account Settings" -- "Server Settings".

 Here you can adjust the settings for the incoming and outgoing mail servers.

-In these settings, click on "Email Accounts" and then select the account to be changed.
-To do this, first click on the desired email address on the left and then either on "Change".
-Enter the correct server settings in this window and then click on "More Settings".
+In these settings, click on "Email Accounts" and then select the account you want to change.
+First, click on the desired email address on the left and then either on "Change".
+In this window, enter the correct server settings and then click on "More Settings".

-Then check whether the correct ports and encryption are listed in the "Advanced" tab.
+Then also check in the "Advanced" tab whether the correct ports and the correct encryption are specified.
 Now click "OK".

 Finally, click on "Test Account Settings".
-If no error message appears, you can click "Next" and complete the account change.
+If no error message is displayed here, you can click "Next" and finish the account change.

 back to top

-2.2 Where do I find the settings in Thunderbird?
+2.2 Where can I find the settings in Thunderbird?

-Then check the settings under "Outgoing Server (SMTP)" for possible configuration errors.
+Next, check the settings under "Outgoing Server (SMTP)" for any configuration errors.

 back to top

-2.3 Where do I find the settings in Apple Mail? (mac OS)
+2.3 Where can I find the settings in Apple Mail? (mac OS)

 Open System Preferences and click on Internet Accounts.

-Click on "Add Account" and select "Add Other Account" from the list of email providers.
+Click on "Add Account" and in the list of email providers select "Add Other Account".

 Enter your email address and the associated password and click "Sign In".
-In the window that opens, add the server address.
+In the next window, add the server address.

-If receiving or sending is not possible with these settings, open the server settings behind the email address and check the following points:
+If sending or receiving is not possible with these settings, open the server settings behind the email address and check the following points:

-• Are the form fields for account name and password filled or empty?
-For correct sending and receiving, these must always be filled.
-If it says "automatic" or "optional" here, you must re-enter and save the email address and password.
+• Are the form fields for account name and password filled in or empty?
+For correct sending and receiving, these must always be filled in.
+If "automatic" or "optional" appears here, you must re-enter the email address and password and save them.

-• Are specific ports specified for the incoming and outgoing mail servers or is there a check mark on "Manage automatically"?
-If it is set to manage automatically, you must remove this and enter the ports mentioned above.
+• Are specific ports specified for the incoming and outgoing mail servers, or is "automatically manage" checked?
+If "automatically manage" is checked, you must uncheck it and enter the ports listed above.

-• Is the correct type of authentication selected?
-"Password, normal" must be selected here.
+• Is the correct authentication type selected?
+Here, "Password, normal" must be selected.

 back to top

-2.4 Where do I find the settings in Apple Mail? (iOS)
+2.4 Where can I find the settings in Apple Mail? (iOS)

-Go via the "Settings" icon to the "Mail, Contacts, Calendars" menu or "Mail" in newer iOS versions.
+Go to the "Settings" icon and open the "Mail, Contacts, Calendars" menu or "Mail" in newer iOS versions.

 1. Under "Accounts", select the desired email address and then click on "Server Settings".